axisofstevil/axisofstevil.com/_posts/2005-01-27-steve-martin.md

 Steve was born in Waco, Texas on August 4, 1945.
 ONE GREAT STEVE FOR MAN, ONE GIANT STEVE FOR MANKIND!

 ![Stevemartin2][id_2]

-If you know of a great Steve and would like to submit them to the Featured Section please [contact](/contact) us.